craftinfo/openssl-craftinfo/README.md

 # openssl-craftinfo

+TODO: this craftinfo purports to be crossplatform, but it really only works for x86_64 macOS...

 #### craftinfo to build the openssl library as a mulle-sde dependency

 This craftinfo should be fetched automatically, if the name of the dependency is openssl.